- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 Extensions that hide the AI section

-If you prefer the fast track and don't mind installing add-ons, there are extensions that remove the AI Overview block from view.
-They don't disable the feature on Google, but they hide it visually so you can browse as if it didn't exist.
+If you prefer the quick route and don't mind installing add-ons, there are extensions that remove the AI Overview block from view.
+They don't disable the feature in Google, but they visually hide it so you can browse as if it weren't there.

 - Hide Google AI Overviews: very focused on hiding just that module.
 Light and straightforward.